byuitechops/byui-canvas-theme/readme.md

 1. Email the requestor to let them know if it's been approved or denied
 1. If denied, stop here.
 If approved, continue with the rest of the steps
 1. If a local copy of this repo doeesn't exist on your computer, [Install](#how-to-install)
-1. Create a new branch with the name of the update
+1. Create a new branch with the name of the update (for example, if you are writing code to add a banner, anme the branch 'banner')
 1. Solve the problem
 1. Build the code following [this process](#how-to-build)
 1. Test the code in the test instance of Canvas using [these step-by-step instructions](./test.md)